 ASU 2016-16 is effective for fiscal years and interim periods beginning after December 15, 2017.
 For entities that issue interim financial statements and whose current fiscal year end date is December 31, 2016, early adoption can be made during the three month period ending March 31, 2017.
-The amendments in ASU 2016-16 should be applied on a modified retrospective basis through a cumulate-effect adjustment directly to retained earnings as of the beginning of the period of adoption.
-We are currently evaluating the amendments in ASU 2016-16 to determine the effect it will have on the Company's consolidated financial statements.
+The amendments in ASU 2016-16 should be applied on a modified retrospective basis through a cumulative-effect adjustment directly to retained earnings as of the beginning of the period of adoption.
+We have evaluated the impact the amendments in ASU 2016-16 will have on the Company's consolidated financial statements and determined that a favorable adjustment of approximately \$27,771 will be recorded directly to retained earnings during the three month period ending March 31, 2018.